benjaminleroy/user-guide/introduction-to-aimms/comparison-with-other-ads-tools.rst

-Comparison with other ADS tools
+Comparison with other tools
 ===============================

-.. rubric:: ADS development tools
+.. rubric:: Development tools

 There are several tools available in the market that can, in principle, be used as a development environment for analytic decision support